mitchwagner/lzpw/README.txt

 - LZ78
     - Will only run (correctly) on little-endian machines
     - Requires OMP and pgcc
+    - Code is untested and fill likely fail on extremely small files, when using more threads than bytes present in the file

     - To build:
         1) cd to lz78
         2) make lz78_omp

-    - To run: run lz78_omp without any arguments for usage
+    - To run: "./lz78_omp" will display usage "./lz78_omp compress infile outfile [num_threads]" for general use

 - LZ77